 A 90 percent tentative payment is required for insurance companies, except foreign fire and casualty companies, calculated on the tax base of the preceding tax year.
 As an alternative, the taxpayer may elect to make a tentative payment in an amount not less than 90 percent of the tax as finally reported.
-Payments must be submitted by March 15 of each year while the remaining amount due must be paid by April 15 of the following year.
+Payments must be submitted by March 15 of each year, while the remaining amount due must be paid by April 15 of the following year.

 Realty Transfer Tax.
 This tax is levied at the rate of 1 percent of the value of the real property transferred, as represented by deed, instrument or other writing.
 The tax is collected by the recorders of deeds in the counties and transmitted to the Commonwealth when collected.
-From July 1994 through December 2001 fifteen percent of the revenues from this tax was transferred to the Keystone Recreation, Park and Conservation Fund, and the remaining portion was deposited in the General Fund.
-For the period from January 2002 through June 2002, the transfer amount was reduced to 10 percent and from July 2002 to June 2003, the transfer was reduced to seven and one-half percent.
+From July 1994 through December 2001, fifteen percent of the revenues from this tax was transferred to the Keystone Recreation, Park and Conservation Fund, and the remaining portion was deposited in the General Fund.
+For the period from January 2002 through June 2002, the transfer amount was reduced to 10 percent; from July 2002 to June 2003, the transfer was reduced to seven and one-half percent.
 Effective July 2003, the transfer is fifteen percent.
+The fiscal year 2007 Governor's budget proposes a one-year suspension of the fifteen percent transfer to the Keystone Recreation, Park and Conservation Fund.